boyum/markdown-it-image-size/README.md

 Type: `string`
 Default: `.`

-The `publicDir` option let's you specify a base URL for local images.
+The `publicDir` option lets you specify a base URL for local images.
 This is useful when you're using a static site generator like [Eleventy](https://www.11ty.dev/).

 ```js